 This coming November, the city of Marrakech will host the 22nd Conference of Parties to the UN Framework Convention on Climate Change, an event that several world leaders and dignitaries will attend.
 Ask yourself, would the UN risk the safety of their political and diplomatic elite by choosing an unsafe country to host an event of this magnitude?

-The way events have unfolded over the last few years have taught us that unfortunately terrorist actions can happen anytime, anywhere.
-Still, the chances of getting trapped in a terrorist action at a given time, in a given place, are minute when compared to these of dying in a car accident in our hometown, or even to these of being stricken by lightning; yet we drive our cars every day without feeling any particular apprehension.
+The way events have unfolded over the last few years have taught us that unfortunately, terrorist actions can happen anytime, anywhere.
+Still, the chances of getting trapped in a terrorist action at a given time, in a given place, are minute when compared to those of dying in a car accident in our hometown, or even to these of being struck by lightning; yet we drive our cars every day without feeling any particular apprehension.

 We should try and make sure that our reactions to the danger of terrorism are logical and proportionate.
 Fear is what terrorists want us to feel because fear is irrational.
 We should not let our lives be governed by it when objective data shows that the chances of dying in a terrorist attack whilst traveling are so remote and negligible.